huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

 - - -

-## STATE THE FUNCTION OF THE URINARY SYSTEM
+## WHAT'S THE FUNCTION OF THE URINARY SYSTEM?

 {{% fragment %}}